 - Provide access to soap and water and alcohol-based hand sanitizer.

-- Require workers to clean their hands frequently and whenever needed.
+- Encourage workers to clean their hands frequently.

 Have a plan and communicate clearly

-- Post signage for workers and others about:
+- Post signage to remind workers and others about:

 - physical distance (including decals, arrows etc.)